-Also new in version 6.1.0 is Search Sessions for DHCPv6 (see Figure 9.14).
+Also new in version 6.1.0 is Search Sessions for DHCPv6 (see Figure 9.15).
 Again, this is a similar concept to its counterpart in DHCPv4.
 There are some key differences, however.

 On the search parameter side, a new search target, DUID, is introduced.
 DUID is an identifier that is key to DHCPv6 address allocation.
 It sort of takes the place of MAC address in this respect.
 Option 82 searching (DHCPv4) is replaced by Option 18 (interface ID) and Option 37 (Remote ID) searching (DHCPv6) as these are now separate options.
 The MAC address and username will not be present unless the session is part of an authenticated network.
 If it is authenticated, there may be a mac address present, but it is not guaranteed.
+If there is a username present, you can get a list of all sessions for that user (figure 9.17) by clicking the username.